Best daily deals

 Price: Free / Varies

 Many modern vehicles have companion apps.
-These apps can sync with your car and give you all kinds of important information.
-You can see your fuel range, get quick details for your check engine light, and you can even contact OnStar in some cases.
-Some even allow things like a remote start for your car over the old key fob method.
+These apps can sync with your car and give you essential information.
+You can see your fuel range, get quick details for your check engine light, and even contact OnStar sometimes.
+Some even allow a remote start for your car over the old critical fob method.
 Each manufacturer has a different set of features.
 It all depends on what you own and what you’re looking for.
 Some of these apps are rough around the edges.
 Not many third-party apps will give you fuel estimates, though.
-These apps usually have really long free periods.
+These apps usually have long free periods.
 However, most of them eventually have a yearly subscription fee.
 Check with your dealer to find out more.

 If we missed any great driving apps, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.